ubyssey/volunteer/installation/docker.md

 _If you run into **operation errors**, drop the schemas in mysql database and repopulate it._

-### Perform django migrations on the docker container
+## Performing django migrations on the docker container

 Connect to the `ubyssey-dev` docker container